natashaclerkin/singularartistsMS1/README.md

 ### Surface

 The company logo incorporates the vibrant dual colours of white and bright pink.
-The promoters selected the striking colours to convey a sense of confidence and excitement as a reflection of their industry.
+The promoters selected striking colours to convey a sense of confidence and excitement as a reflection of their industry.
 I wanted the brand colours to feature as the hover/accent colours in the Call To Action buttons to connect the brand with the actions taken by the user.
 To allow the CTA's and brand colours to stand out and gain the attention of the user, I wanted to keep the majority of the site monochrome with black and white text and teal to tie the colours together.
 This also allows the website to appear less cluttered and minimalistic adding to the overall UX.
-This color scheme was chosen to create a sleek and modern feel in keeping with the brand.
+This colour scheme was chosen to create a sleek and modern feel in keeping with the brand.
 I wanted to use the Montserrat font and Sans-Serif back up fonts to maintain the clean-cut image.

 ## Features

 The fully responsive website consists of the header, footer and four sections; About (Who We Are), Artists (Who We Represent), Events and the Contact Form.
-Each section has a H3 heading describing the section content along with a sub heading directing the user how to operate the content if required.
-I used Hover.css on the navlinks, CTA's and social media icons to create an enjoyable navigation experience for the user and to highlight that the website is functioning correctly.
+Each section has a `H3` heading describing the section content along with a subheading directing the user how to operate the content if required.
+I used Hover.css on the nav links, CTA's and social media icons to create an enjoyable navigation experience for the user and to highlight that the website is functioning correctly.
 I used the Bootstrap​ plugin, Scrollspy, to automatically update links in the navigation list based on the current scroll position.
 I also wanted to highlight the colour of the current section with the accent colour to remind the user of their location on the site.
-I wanted to adjust the opacity of the navbar to allow it blend in with the site and not take too much attention away from the content.
-On small devices I decided to code the navbar to collapse into a hamburger menu as it is ubiquitous and users understand it's purpose on mobile sites.
+I wanted to adjust the opacity of the navbar to allow it to blend in with the site and not take too much attention away from the content.
+On small devices, I decided to code the navbar to collapse into a hamburger menu as it is ubiquitous and users understand it's purpose on mobile sites.
 All sections are linked by CTA's at the bottom of their section guiding the user towards the contact form once they have learnt about the company.

 **Header:**
-The header features a responsive navigation bar with links pointing to each individual section on the right hand side with the company logo placed on the left to follow standard industry practice.
-The navbar is fixed to allow the user ease of access to the site’s core functionalities and as a result generates high usabilty for the one page website.
+The header features a responsive navigation bar with links pointing to each section on the right-hand side with the company logo placed on the left to follow standard industry practice.
+The navbar is fixed to allow the user ease of access to the site’s core functionalities and as a result, generates high usability for the one-page website.
 It contains a Bootstrap carousel of three striking images of current artists performing live.
 This signifies the popularity of the artist and successful events run by the company.
 The larger the crowd displayed in the image, the greater the indication of high revenue and high success for potential clients.
 Each image points to the three informative sections of the website; who the company are, who the company represents and upcoming events.
 Each image includes a caption reflecting that particular section and a CTA.
 The header was intentionally designed with a monochrome theme to strategically draw the user's attention to the brand logo and accent colours on the CTA's.
 I applied the `filter` property with the values of `brightness(95%)` and `saturate(0%)` to the Carousel images to achieve this goal.

 **About (Who We Are):**
 The About section features an image of the three company directors along with three reasons why potential clients should work with the company to create symmetry.
-Font Awesome icons and captions are used above each paragragh to add visual meaning to the text and display the information in a way that is faster to comprehend should the user not wish to read the entire paragraghs.
-I used Bootstap cards to display the content uniformly.
+Font Awesome icons and captions are used above each `p` to add visual meaning to the text and display the information in a way that is faster to comprehend should the user not wish to read the entire paragraphs.
+I used Bootstrap cards to display the content uniformly.

 **Artists (Who We Represent):**
 The Artists section features a Bootstrap Modal Gallery displaying thumbnails in a grid.
 When the user clicks on an image, a Modal pops up displaying a YouTube link, a short bio and links to their personal website and social media channels.

 **Events:**
-The Events section features a Bootstrap Carousel of Cards displaying the upcoming events of the clientbase.
+The Events section features a Bootstrap Carousel of Cards displaying the upcoming events of the client base.
 Each Card features the main event info and the link to the ticketing provider.
 The Carousel slides automatically but can be manually selected via the controls.

 **Contact Form:**
-Finally once the user has gained knowledge and confidence from the content, they are presented with a simple Contact Form.
+Finally, once the user has gained knowledge and confidence from the content, they are presented with a simple Contact Form.
 The form is compiled of only the necessary information required to avoid the user losing interest and not making contact.

 **Footer:**
 The footer section contains contact and copyright information as well as links to the company's Social Media channels.
 I also wanted to add a link to allow the user to jump back to the top instead of scrolling to further improve the overall UX.